A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Positivity Certification: The LipVor Algorithm

-Given a function $f: \Omega \subset\mathbb{R}^n \rightarrow \mathbb{R}$ and a set of points $\mathcal{P} = \{p_1, p_2, \dots, p_k\}\subset \Omega$, if Eq. \eqref{eq:glob_condition} from Theorem \ref{teo:glob_condition} is not fulfilled, then the initial set of $k$ points $\mathcal{P}$ is not sufficient to guarantee positivity of $f$ in $\Omega$.
+Given a function $f: \Omega \subset\mathbb{R}^n \rightarrow \mathbb{R}$, defined in a compact domain $\Omega$, and any set of points $\mathcal{P} = \{p_1, p_2, \dots, p_k\}\subset \Omega$ if Eq. \eqref{eq:glob_condition} from Theorem \ref{teo:glob_condition} is not fulfilled, then the initial set of $k$ points $\mathcal{P}$ is not sufficient to guarantee positivity of $f$ in $\Omega$.
 For example, Figure \ref{fig:vor_diag} represents a Voronoi diagram in 2D where Eq. \eqref{eq:glob_condition} is not fulfilled.
 Therefore, to try to certify partial monotonicity, LipVor presents a method of selecting points from $\Omega$ that are added to the initial sample $\mathcal{P}$ until Eq. \eqref{eq:glob_condition} is verified or a counter-example is found.

 The idea regarding the LipVor Algorithm \ref{alg:alg1} is the following.
 Consider $\mathcal{P} = \{p_1, p_2, \dots, p_k\}$ a set of points in $\Omega$.
 The first step of the algorithm is to check that the value of the function at $\mathcal{P}$ is greater or equal than a certain $\varepsilon$.
 In that case, that would mean that the function fulfills the $\varepsilon$-positivity constraint in $\mathcal{P}$.
 If for any $p_j \in \mathcal{P},\; f (p_j) < \varepsilon$, then the algorithm would have already found a counter-example.
 Otherwise, $\varepsilon$-positivity is verified at $\mathcal{P}$ and the next step is to check if the local positivity condition at each point extends to a global positivity condition by Theorem \ref{teo:glob_condition}.